udhayanagaraj/Flask-note-taking/README.md

 * 🎨 Font and color customization
 * 🗃️ Organized into folders and sections

-To run the file click app.py and run this file.
+To run the file click on app.py and run it.